Using FuckingNode: The fknode.yaml file¶

 The fknode.yaml

-file is used to configure extra settings for individual projects.
-It is completely opt-in and not required whatsoever.
-Some settings do however require specific config from here.
+file is used to define settings for individual projects.
+It is opt-in and not required per se, though some specific features do require specific config from here.

 Get autocomplete for VSCode